Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 purposes of this workshops, we’re going to be using conditionals for

-basic error checking in our snp-density-5.sh
+basic error checking in our snp-density-5.sh script.
+To do

 that, we will need to introduce if-else statements.